"I really like romantic comedy as a genre, but it takes some really good writing to make me laugh. This book made me laugh." Fallen Angel Reviews.

 "I really enjoyed Borrowing Alex, it was smart and funny without being overdone.
 The characters do some pretty funny things in the name of love.
 I am definitely looking forward to reading the next book I find by Cindy Procter-King."
 Joyfully Reviewed.

 "Cindy Procter-King's flair with the written word has you wiping away tears—tears of laughter.
 Her characters are witty, sexy, and oh-so-believable within the chaos of their lives."
-Mary J. Forbes, Silhouette Special Edition.
+Mary J. Forbes, RT Books Reviewers' Choice Award Winner.

 Nikki St. James was no criminal.
 Merely desperate.